St. Stephen Chrysobull: The appearance of the charter

-St. Stefan’s Chrysobull had been preserved in its original form—a parchment codex measuring 230 × 290 mm—but was trimmed down to 210 × 270 mm during the late 19th-century, when it was rebound in the red leather currently enclosing it.
+St. Stefan’s Chrysobull had been preserved in its original form—a parchment codex measuring 230 × 290 mm—but was trimmed down to 210 × 270 mm during the late 19th century, when it was rebound in the red leather currently enclosing it.
 The inner boards of the original binding included three spaces for seals; in the past the seals of Milutin and Dragutin were attached to it.
 The charter contains 180 pages with 2131 rows.
 Copied in Uncial script, in brown ink, with twelve lines per page, the manuscript boasts initials in red cinnabar, as well as signatures in red cinnabar (Milutin and Dragutin) and in blue ink (archbishop Nikodim).
 It is skilfully illuminated in colours and gold.
 According to A. Turilov, the entire main text, with the exception of ff.
 27 and 28, was copied by Radoslav (Georgije), the scribe who also copied Milutin's 1315–1316 Hilandar Gospel Book; one of the codex's last pages features added 15th-century notes by Stefan Crnojević.
 The saved Chrysobull represents one of the manuscripts created upon acknowledgement in 1317.
 Stefan Crnojević clarified in a note that he bolded/thickened the faded signature of Archbishop Nikodim.

-In the text the document is named St. Stefan’s Chrysobull or the Banjska charter.
-In lieu of a verbal invocation (which was common for charters of that time) the charter opens with a symbolic invocation.
-The extensive arenga (explanatory preamble) includes a dedication to St. Stefan.
-In the intitulation, Milutin's title and ancestors are listed.
-From the exposure we can see that there was already a church at the place of the monasteries construction which the Serbian King found in ruin.
-In the disposition of medieval Serbian charters, as the most important part of the document, are enumerated goods which the founder attached to the monastery.
-The same applies to this charter.

-The St. Stefan’s Chrysobull is significant because it regulates obligations of the dependent population on monastic property.
+The St. Stephen’s Chrysobull is significant because it regulates obligations of the dependent population on monastic property.
 This part of the disposition is known by the name of "the law to the people of the church" or "Vlach law".
 The sanctions include a penalty for violators of the royal commandments and charter.

 The exact date of the issuing of the charter is not known because, unusually, it does not include a dating clause.
 This is the only charter containing the confirmations of two Serbian Kings.
 Milutin's signature in the Chrysobull reads: "Stefan, by the mercy of God, King and Autocrat of all Serbian and seaside lands".